GeirSmestad/VolViz/README.md

 This is a demonstration of (3D) volume rendering of volumetric data, e.g. CT or MRI datasets.

 It is written in C#/.NET, and loosely based on a course I took during my Master of Computer Science degree (Visualization group at the University of Bergen, Norway).
 Currently purely CPU-based rendering.
-I might experiment with pixel shaders in Direct3D if the logic is stable and there is nothing that inspires me more.

 The front-end is written in Windows Forms, until I come to my senses.
 (Likely never - WinForms is excellent for prototyping lightweight Windows GUI applications, sorry to say).